 You can construct a curriculum that emphasizes areas such as social marketing, public health advocacy, or health media.
 Your coursework will give you a broad set of skills that can lead you virtually anywhere in the ever-expanding world of health communication from systems to delivery, advocacy, or research.
-This degree grounds you in strategic thinking, behavioral theory, marketing, and the appropriate use of different media.
+This degree grounds you in strategic thinking, behavioral theory, marketing, health literacy, new technologies, and digital media.

-The program culminates in the final semester with the Applied Learning Experience (ALE), which unifies your skills and knowledge into a semester-long consulting project with an organization.
+In lieu of a traditional master’s thesis, your final semester culminates with the Applied Learning Experience (ALE), which unifies your skills and knowledge into a semester-long consulting project with an organization.
 You will work closely with an on-site mentor as well as an Emerson faculty sponsor.

 The ALE may involve market research, the development of a strategic plan for a prevention campaign, "construction" of an electronic publication, or the design and production of print and video materials for a communication intervention.
 Past ALE projects have included:

 - a marketing plan for the New England Medical Center to spread the word to doctors about the availability and advantages of the Center's Gamma Knife equipment;

 - a campaign for the Massachusetts Department of Public Health to inform low-income Hispanic women about emergency contraception; and